Shveedicio/candle-aggregation-service/README.md

 ### 5. Web socket (candle ingestion)
 `BybitConnectionManager` is an entrypoint for candle upstream.
 We subscribe to Bybit SPOT market.
 Each consumed candle forwards to `candle-data` kafka topic and becomes part of persistence.
 I also described back-pressure behavior inside `CandlesGapRecoveryService#recover`, but skipped the implementation not to exceed functional requirements.
-This method executes when before a websocket connection has established to fill the gap with candles that were not loaded due to application restart or unavailability.
+This method has to be executed before a websocket connection was established to fill the gap with candles that were not loaded due to application restart or unavailability.

 `SubscriptionManager` is responsible for multiple symbol subscription management.
 List of symbols is configurable by property `system.websockets.symbols`.